Department:Department of Humanities and Social Sciences

 Areas of Expertise: Public service

-Julian is a Senior Lecturer in our Department of Humanities and Social Sciences, teaching on a number of degree courses including Public Service, and Sociology and Criminology.
+Julian is Senior Lecturer with the Department of Humanities and Social Sciences, teaching on a number of degree courses including Public Service, and Sociology and Criminology.

 Julian started his occupational life in the police service.
 He completed his undergraduate degree at Anglia Ruskin in 1985 and went on to study for an MA immediately after that, focusing on masculinity and psychoanalysis.
 He had a period with the Science and Technology Studies Unit under Professor Andrew Webster, carrying out many interviews for an ESRC project looking at links between universities and higher education.
 He then taught for many years at Cambridge Regional College working with mature students returning to education.
 He also had a period training teachers in further and higher education at University Campus Suffolk.

 Since joining Anglia Ruskin, Julian has been focusing on initial police training for his MPhil/PhD.
 This fits with prior interests in teaching and learning in the post-compulsory sector of education.
 His research is part evaluation, part sociological research on the Initial Police Learning and Development Programme (IPLDP).
 He's interested in the teaching and learning strategies and methods used by students and trainers/teachers in the police service.
 The research also concentrates on how it is possible to understand better the kind of police officer that emerges from initial training.

 Constable, J. and Smith, J., forthcoming.
 Police Occupational Culture and Initial Police Training.
 In: Management Guide to Emergency Police Services.
 New York: Springer.

 Constable, J., PhD forthcoming.
 Continuity and change: a study of police initial training.
 Anglia Ruskin University.

 Webster, A. and Constable, J., 1990.
 Strategic Research Alliances and Hybrid Coalitions.
 Industry and Higher Education, 4, pp.225-230.